-COROLLARY 4.1.
-NP $\subseteq$ PMCTD.
+Corollary 4.1: $NP \subseteq PMC{TD}$.

-5. CONCLUSIONS AND FUTURE WORK
+V. CONCLUSIONS AND FUTURE WORK

 In a similar way as in other P system models, the ability of obtaining an exponential amount of new cells during the computation can be used for trading space for time and obtaining polynomial-time solutions to NP-hard problems.
-Moreover, the solution to the Partition problem presented here runs in a number of cellular steps which is in $O(n, \lg k)$ , improving (as far as the number of cellular steps used in the model is concerned) the previous result obtained in the cell-like model in Ref.
-[11], where the number of steps was in O(n, k).
+Moreover, the solution to the Partition problem presented here runs in a number of cellular steps which is in $O(n, \lg k)$, improving (as far as the number of cellular steps used in the model is concerned) the previous result obtained in the celllike model in [4], where the number of steps was in O(n, k).

-Comparing the cell-like model with the tissue-like model is not a straightforward task.
+Comparing cell-like model with tissue-like model is not a straightforward task.
 Both approaches have several important differences, apart from the way of arranging the membrane structure.
 For example, in the (cell-like) P systems with active membranes model, membranes have electrical charges associated with them, and the communication rules are applied in a sequential way (rewriting rules are also allowed, and are applied in a maximally parallel way).
 In the tissue-like case, cells do not have polarizations, and only communication rules are allowed (and they are applied in a maximally parallel way).

 There are still open problems related to the complexity classes in tissue-like P systems.
-For example, it has been proved that in the cell-like model, allowing rules for membrane creation yields computing power of at least PSPACE.
+For example, it has been proved that in the cell-like model, allowing rules for membrane creation yields a computing power of at least PSPACE [5].
 However, it remains to be investigated whether the complexity class associated with tissue-like P systems with membrane creation contains NP or PSPACE.

 Another interesting issue is to get rid of the assumption of having an unbounded amount of objects in the environment.
-This could be done by taking advantage of the fact that when a cell divides, it replicates all of the objects within it.
+This could be done by taking advantage of the fact that when a cell divides, it replicates all the objects within it.